Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 ### Time Required to Execute the Procedure

 The time needed varies widely based on the number and type of samples collected.
 For a majority of our sampling, Niskin bottles on a CTD rosette and/or ROV are triggered to collect at three depths (e.g., surface, 30m, and 10m off bottom).
-Then, pending the study design and Niskin size, a singular sample or triplicate samples are collected from each Niskin.
-The depth of collection and number of samples affect the time required - for instance, a cast to 30 m may take 10 minutes, while a cast to 600 m may take over an hour.
+Then, depending on the study design and Niskin size, a singular sample or triplicate samples are collected from each Niskin.
+The depth of collection and number of samples affect the time required; for instance, a cast to 30 m may take 10 minutes, while a cast to 600 m may take over an hour.
 Collecting samples from the Niskins takes between 10-30 minutes, depending on access and whether the water is being used for other science.
 We've also collected samples using a bucket or by directly submerging bottles and/or gravity bags in sample water in situ, which takes significantly less time for collection.

 The gravity bag filtration set-up for three singular samples takes on average 10 minutes.
 Pending the turbidity of the water, the filtering of a single sample takes 30-80 minutes, and then preservation takes 5 minutes.
-The time requirement is different from standard peristaltic or vacuum manifold filtering because multiple samples can be filtered simultaneously, and you can walk away from gravity bags while filtering.
+One benefit of the gravity filtration method is the simultaneous filtering of samples and thus better scaling, whereby more samples will increase the gravity bag filtration setup and preservation times linearly, while the actual filtering step will remain constant.
+The user can also walk away and complete other tasks while the gravity bags are filtering.

 The total collection and filtering time for a singular cast with three Niskins triggered and one sample taken from each Niskin is 120 minutes (2 hours) on average.
-More casts, more samples = more time.

 ## EQUIPMENT